All about the name ANTHONY

 In summary, Anthony is a male given name of Latin origin that means "priceless" or "highly praiseworthy."
 It has been used since ancient Roman times and became popular in Europe during the Middle Ages due to its association with several early Christian saints.
 Today, Anthony remains one of the most widely used male names worldwide.

-The name Anthony has a rich history and enduring popularity in the United States, as reflected in these annual birth statistics from 1880 to 2023.
+The name Anthony has a rich history and popularity in the United States, as evidenced by its annual birth statistics over the past century and a half.